-The 2021 Plan will be administered by our Compensation Committee, and our Compensation Committee will determine all of the terms and conditions applicable to awards under the 2021 Plan.
-Our Compensation Committee will also determine who will receive awards under the 2021 Plan and the number of shares of common stock that will be subject to awards.
-Our Compensation Committee may delegate authority under the 2021 Plan to one or more subcommittees as it deems appropriate.
-Our Compensation Committee will consist of "non-employee directors" as defined under Rule 16b-3 promulgated under the Exchange Act and "independent directors," as determined in accordance with the independence standards established by the stock exchange on which our common stock is at the time primarily traded.
-Subject to compliance with applicable law and the applicable stock exchange rules, our Board of Directors, in its discretion, may perform any action of our Compensation Committee under the 2021 Plan.
+The Amended Plan will be administered by our Compensation Committee, and our Compensation Committee will determine all of the terms and conditions applicable to awards under the Amended Plan.
+Our Compensation Committee will also determine who will receive awards under the Amended Plan and the number of shares of common stock that will be subject to awards.
+Our Compensation Committee may delegate authority under the Amended Plan to one or more subcommittees as it deems appropriate.
+Our Compensation Committee will consist of "non-employee directors" as defined under Rule 16b-3 promulgated under the Securities Exchange Act of 1934 (the "Exchange Act") and "independent directors," as determined in accordance with the independence standards established by the stock exchange on which our common stock is at the time primarily traded.
+Subject to compliance with applicable law and the applicable stock exchange rules, our Board of Directors, in its discretion, may perform any action of our Compensation Committee under the Amended Plan.
 Subject to compliance with applicable law and applicable stock exchange requirements, the Compensation Committee (or our Board of Directors or a subcommittee, as applicable) may delegate all or part of its authority to our Chief Executive Officer, as it deems appropriate, with respect to awards to employees or consultants or advisors who are not executive officers or directors under Section 16 of the Exchange Act.
-Our Compensation Committee, our Board of Directors, any subcommittee or the Chief Executive Officer, as applicable, that has authority with respect to a specific award will be referred to as "the committee" in this description of the 2021 Plan.
+Our Compensation Committee, our Board of Directors, any subcommittee or the Chief Executive Officer, as applicable, that has authority with respect to a specific award will be referred to as "the committee" in this description of the Amended Plan.

-Shares Subject to the 2021 Plan
+Shares Subject to the Amended Plan

-Subject to adjustment, the maximum aggregate number of shares of common stock that may be issued or transferred under the 2021 Plan with respect to awards made on and after the effective date of the 2021 Plan is 1,300,000 shares.
-In addition, subject to adjustments as described below, any shares of common stock that remained available for awards under the 2018 Plan as of the effective date of the 2021 Plan and any shares of common stock subject to outstanding awards under the Prior Plans that terminate, expire, or are cancelled, forfeited, exchanged, or surrendered without having been exercised, vested, or paid in shares after the effective date of the 2021 Plan will be available for issuance under the 2021 Plan.
+Subject to adjustment described below, the maximum aggregate number of shares of common stock that may be issued or transferred under the Amended Plan with respect to awards made on and after the effective date of the Amended Plan is 2,000,000 shares.
+In addition, subject to adjustments as described below, any shares of common stock that remained available for awards under the 2021 Plan as of the effective date of the Amended Plan and any shares of common stock subject to outstanding awards granted under the 2021 Plan and the Prior Plans that terminate, expire, or are cancelled, forfeited, exchanged, or surrendered without having been exercised, vested, or paid in shares after the effective date of the Amended Plan will be available for issuance under the Amended Plan.